Field of Dreams finally gets its game in Iowa - KTVZ

 A dream fulfilled

 All the attention is a much needed boon for the rural ballpark recovering from diminished visitors during the Covid-19 pandemic.
-The city’s three hotels have been booked full for the game for months and stores have stocked up with souvenirs, but the hope is the fanfare around the game will reignite passions around the movie and tourism to Dyersville for years to come.
+The city’s three hotels were booked full for the game months in advance and stores stocked up with souvenirs, but the hope is the fanfare around the game will reignite passions around the movie and tourism to Dyersville for years to come.

 Shelly Kalb, the general manager of the Comfort Inn Dyersville near Field Of Dreams, says despite the fact they’ve been booked up for over a year her phone still has not stopped ringing, and they’re already booked for the same dates next year in anticipation the game will become an annual affair.